Master of Pharmacy (MPharm) with Foundation Year

 The following are the typical routes of entry into the MPharm with Foundation Year programme, but note that every application will be considered on an individual basis, and no particular route is preferred above the others:

 School/College leavers who have reached 17 years on admission taking A/AS Levels

-A levels Biology and Chemistry preferred, plus GCSE Maths and English Language grade 4 or above.
+- Plus GCSE Maths and English Language grade 4 or above

 BB at Advanced Higher with preference for Biology and/or Chemistry or one other pure science based subject and BB at Higher Level in two additional subjects; and relevant qualifications in English language and maths.